tarrie/journal/README.md

 `Refactored grapgql schema, created editHostedEvent and editEvent, added these methods to TarrieAppSync, however didnt create the api endpoint or test the graphql endpoints we just created.
 Notice that subscription are multiple now.
 Also implemented change in schema as stated above make it. easier to subscribe`

+# 10.3.20

+Trouble with reslover, fix used `util.dynamodb.toDynamoDB` instead of `util.dynamodb.toDynamoDBJson`